Sanjaysnair0721/Fingerprint-and-Face-recognition-Two-stage-security-system/README.md

 - Arduino IDE
 - OpenCV
 # Implementation
+- Connections

+For connecting R307 to the Arduino, connect the Vcc and ground accordingly.
+Then, connect Tx of R307 to Rx of Arduino and Rx of R307 to Tx of Arduino.

+For connecting Arduino to Pi, use the   USB2.0 cable.
+Also, make 2 jumper wire connections between the Pi and Arduino(14 and 15 in Pi,
+- Code

 The fingerfinal.ino program is run in Arduino.
 When a finger is detected by the fingerprint sensor, it sends a confirmation signal to the Arduino board with a particular confidence value.
 This signal is accepted bythe code link.py .Once a finger is detected, and then the face_recognition.py program is run to detect the face of the person.Both face_recognition.py and link.py are stored inside Pi.
 The output will be displayed in the Pi display.

 All codes are witte for 2 people ie. my face and fingerprint will be recognised.
 Replace all "Your Name" phrases with your name in the code.
 Inside the 'training-data' folder, load 10 of your different images and save it in a folder 's2'.
 Also, store one image  inside 'test-data' folder as 'test1'.